top of page

 Process

-My mixed media work often includes polymer clay: the modeling equivalent to acrylic paint.
-It captured my imagination many years ago because of the wide range and richness of color, the multitude of textural possibilities, and the way it accepts a variety of surface treatments.
+My work often includes polymer clay--the modeling equivalent of acrylic paint.
+The material captured my imagination with its range and richness of mixable color, a multitude of textural possibilities, and the way it accepts a variety of surface treatments.
+It is easy to work with since it cures at low temperatures.
+Although fine details can be achieved, it acts to balance my tendency to depict minutia.

 Often considered just a child’s plaything, the medium’s use by accomplished artists has been growing over the years.
-To elevate my work to that higher level, I have been studying a range of traditional art media and the basics of art.
-My original intent was to improve my clay pieces.
-But recently I find myself exploring various ways combining polymer clay with 2-D media.
+I challenge myself to elevate my work to that higher level.